PKua007/rampack/doc/observables.md

 ## Bulk observables

-Bulk observables, contrary to [normal observables](#normal-observables), consist of too many values to be meaningfully presented as a part of a single-line entry on the standard output or other form of the output.
-They are usually whole plots, maps, etc. Their data is gathered only in the averaging phase, averaged over many system snapshots and printed to a separate file (with name generated using [`bulk_observables_out_pattern`](input-file.md#integration_bulkobservablesoutpattern)), whose format is bulk observable specific.
+Bulk observables, contrary to [normal observables](#normal-observables), consist of too many values to be meaningfully presented as a part of a single-line entry on the standard output or in the observables' snapshots file.
+They are usually entire plots, maps, etc. Their data is gathered only in the averaging phase, averaged over many system snapshots and printed to a separate file (with name generated using [`bulk_observables_out_pattern`](input-file.md#integration_bulkobservablesoutpattern)).
+The format of the output is specific to a given bulk observable.

 The following bulk observables are available:
 * [Class `pair_density_correlation`](#class-pair_density_correlation)